-Anyone who has ever tried to lose a few pounds knows how difficult it is to eat a meal without eating too much.
-Food cues abound in society, from the food ads on billboards to the cooking shows on television.
-If only there was some way to dampen that clamor from your appetite!
-Well, medical research says there may be some possibilities — and a few may surprise you.
+Anyone who has ever tried to lose a few pounds knows how difficult it is to eat a meal without going overboard.
+From food ads on billboards to cooking shows on television, we're inundated with images and messages that trigger our appetites.
+Luckily, there are a few ways to curb your food cravings.

 Medicines and Appetite

 Anti-obesity drugs have been plentiful over the years.
 Most were marginally effective: People lost about 3 percent of body weight for most of them and as much as 10 percent of body weight for some combinations.
 Unfortunately, most of these drugs were removed from the market because of serious side effects including cardiovascular problems such as irregular heart beat, stroke and pulmonary hypertension, as well as psychiatric reactions.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, five anti-obesity drugs are currently available.
 While they have side effects, notably gastrointestinal complaints, and fat-soluble vitamins are not as well absorbed while the medicine is being taken, they are about as effective as the other medications that have been discontinued.

 Finally, an excuse to eat more dark chocolate.
 One study found that women who smelled and ate dark chocolate had smaller appetites because of a decrease in ghrelin.

 Mindbodygreen also suggests that the appetite-suppressing effects of dark chocolate might be due to its bitter flavor.
 A study found that bitter compounds actually slowed digestion in pigs.
 Why does that matter?
 Well, slower digestion means that your bloodstream is also absorbing less sugar, preventing insulin overproduction.